ryanjyost/wordduet/README.md

 - Use legit state management like Mobx, Redux, Context API, etc.
 - Refine edge cases (no issues with reloading, handle ties/tiebreaker, etc.)

-## Security Vulnerabilities
+### Security Vulnerabilities

-- People can join any game, no restriction
-- api keys
-- DDOS?
+- Firebase real-time database is in test mode, anyone can write or read data.
-- Firebase credentials are easy to access
+- Firebase credentials are easy to access in the public code/repo
-- test mode
-- no limit to input
+- Validation on inputted data missing to avoid saving nefarious stuff/XSS
+- Anyone can stumble upon the results of a completed game that they did not play
+- DOS/DDOS attack, use Captcha or something to start/join the game
+- 3rd party npm dependencies
+- Grabbing gameKey from the url and using without verifying it

 ## Rules